 - Guided imagery: Choose a scene that you find relaxing and imagine yourself there.
 Focus on the sights, sounds, and feelings you experience there.

 - Use the strategies listed above to shift your focus on the tasks you need to accomplish.

-- After you are relaxed, imagine yourself going calmly into the exam.
-Talk yourself through the strategies for succeeding on the exam.
+- After you are relaxed, talk yourself through the strategies for succeeding on the exam.
 See yourself effectively reacting to an item you had not anticipated.

 - Use exercise to help reduce tensions and help you relax.

-Although you obviously cannot not get up and jog around the classroom during the exam, exercise can help you relax during study sessions and exercising immediately before an exam will relax you and give you time to clear your mind of worries.
+- Regular exercise (of course, not during the exam!) can help you remain relaxed during study sessions and before an exam, helping you clear your mind of worries.